sakshisharma84/launchpad/docs/configuration-file.md

 ### `mke`

-Specify options for the MKE cluster itself.
+Specify options for the MKE cluster.

-- `version` - Which version of MKE we should install or upgrade to (default `3.3.3`)
+- `version` - Which version of MKE we should install or upgrade to (default `3.3.7`)
-- `imageRepo` - Which image repository we should use for MKE installation (default `docker.io/docker`)
+- `imageRepo` - Which image repository we should use for MKE installation (default `docker.io/mirantis`)
 - `adminUsername` - MKE administrator username (default: `admin`)
 - `adminPassword`- MKE administrator password (default: auto-generate)
 - `installFlags` - Custom installation flags for MKE installation.
-You can get a list of supported installation options for a specific MKE version by running the installer container with `docker run -t -i --rm docker/ucp:3.3.0 install --help`. (optional)
+- `upgradeFlags`- Custom upgrade flags for an MKE upgrade.
+You can get a list of supported installation options for a specific MKE version by running the installer container with `docker run -t -i --rm docker/ucp:3.3.7 upgrade --help`. (optional)
 - `licenseFilePath` - Optional.
 A path to Docker Enterprise license file.
 - `configFile` - Optional.
-The initial full cluster [configuration file](https://docs.mirantis.com/docker-enterprise/v3.1/dockeree-products/ucp/ucp-configure/ucp-configuration-file.html).
+The initial full cluster [configuration file](https://docs.mirantis.com/containers/v3.1/dockeree-products/mke/mke-configure/mke-configuration-file.html).
 - `configData` -  Optional.
-The initial full cluster [configuration file](https://docs.mirantis.com/docker-enterprise/v3.1/dockeree-products/ucp/ucp-configure/ucp-configuration-file.html) in embedded "heredocs" way.
+The initial full cluster [configuration file](https://docs.mirantis.com/containers/v3.1/dockeree-products/mke/mke-configure/mke-configuration-file.html) in embedded "heredocs" syntax.
 Heredocs allows you to define a mulitiline string while maintaining the original formatting and indenting
 - `cloud` - Optional.
 Cloud provider configuration
+- `swarmInstallFlags` - Custom flags for Swarm initialization (optional)
+- `swarmUpdateCommands` - Custom commands to run after the Swarm initialization (optional)

 **Note:** The MKE installer will automatically generate an administrator password unless provided and it will be displayed in clear text in the output and persisted in the logs.
 The automatically generated password must be configured in the `launchpad.yaml` for any subsequent runs or they will fail.